Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Numerical Experiments

 Finally, our numerical simulations show that in our \texttt{HomotopyContinuation.jl} implementation, the (L1).1 approach is the fastest across all number of views, but least accurate.
 In the case of $m=3$, (L1).4 is the most accurate and faster than the traditional (L1).0 method.
 Even for $m=4$, (L1).4 is the most accurate but is notably slower than (L1).0.
+Increasing the number of cameras $m$ improves accuracy and reduces speed, but the exact impact depends on the approach.
+Among (L1).1-4, (L1).1 is least affected in both regards, and (L1).4 is most affected in both regards.
+The speed can be thought of as an affine function in the number of point correspondences $p$.
+Reconstructing the line correspondence takes some fixed amount of time independent of $p$ and then all $p$ correspondences are independently reconstructed.